smtifahim/TARA-Ontology-Repository/ontology-files/base/articles-kb/articles-kb-core/README.md

 ### 3. Acupuncture Study OCSI Assessment

 Everything about an instance of an Acupuncture Study OCSI Assessment based on a reported study.
-Each instance contains  structured quality appraisal of trial reporting, based on the Oregon CONSORT/STRICTA Instrument (OCSI), organized into four scoring categories.
+Each instance contains  structured quality appraisal of trial reporting, based on the Oregon CONSORT/STRICTA Instrument (OCSI), organized into five scoring categories (A–E) covering 27 numbered items.

 ```mermaid
 flowchart LR